trouze/trouze.github.io/_pages/now.md

 ### A little bit about me.
 Motorhead, flying, golfing, baseball, hiking, skiing, bread making, guitar, you name it.
 My passions carry me in many different and odd directions, but I wouldn't have it any other way.
-Here's some photos as to what I've been up to of late.

 <div class="gallery" data-columns="3">
 	<img src="/images/IMG_5469.JPG">